 Just remember the blade needs to be attached where the teeth are facing down.
 This can be a bit confusing if you use a reverse tooth blade for the first time.
 Reverse tooth blades have some teeth in the opposite direction.
 Typically, a reverse tooth blade does not have as many teeth in the opposite direction, this is how you would determine which way to put the blade in.

 A blade attached while upside down can cause you some issues as I have experienced.
 One issue I would like to mention is wood jumping.
 Wood jumping is when the wood you are cutting bounces, or jumps, with the blade as you are cutting.
 This effect is more prominent when the blade is in upside down.
 Another issue is when you don’t see a very smooth cut as you are pushing your blade along your project lines.
 If you cut with the blade upside down you will likely have to do some additional sanding to smooth out the poor looking cuts.

-Bending and Twisting the Blade
+Ruining your Blades by Bending and Twisting

 It is possible to put your blade in twisted.
 Those blades can be quite thin and you may not notice that you put a twist in the blade when you clamped it down.
 So far, I have noticed when I put a blade in twisted before I started cutting.
 I can only imagine that when you start to cut, it will not cut very well.